Photo: Christopher Crouzet / Wikimedia Commons

 The North-South Distance

-Vietnam is 1,650km from Hanoi to Ho Chi Minh City — the most important practical consideration in planning a Vietnamese itinerary.
+Vietnam is 1,650km from Hanoi to Ho Chi Minh City, the key factor in planning any itinerary.
 The options:

-VietJet, Bamboo Airways, or Vietnam Airlines: The extraordinary domestic flights (the most affordable domestic flights in Southeast Asia — from $20–50 for Hanoi–Hội An or Hanoi–Ho Chi Minh City one-way, the most efficient intercity transport) connect the main cities in 1–2 hours.
+VietJet, Bamboo Airways, or Vietnam Airlines: Affordable domestic flights (from $20–50 one-way for Hanoi–Hội An or Hanoi–Ho Chi Minh City) connect the main cities in 1–2 hours.

 FAQ

 Is Vietnam good value?
-Exceptional — the extraordinary Vietnamese value (the extraordinary $3–8 local restaurant meal, the extraordinary $5–10 street food, the extraordinary $20–50 mid-range hotel) makes Vietnam the finest Southeast Asia value destination alongside Cambodia.
-The luxury properties (Six Senses, The Nam Hải, Amanoi) are comparable to Maldives and Bali pricing; the extraordinary mid-range ($50–150/night boutique in Hội An) represents the finest hotel value in Asia.
+Yes — Vietnam’s value ($3–8 for a local restaurant meal, $5–10 for street food, $20–50 for a mid-range hotel) makes it one of Southeast Asia’s best-value destinations alongside Cambodia.
+The luxury properties (Six Senses, The Nam Hải, Amanoi) are priced comparably to Maldives or Bali; mid-range boutique hotels in Hội An ($50–150/night) are excellent value for Asia.

 How many days for Vietnam?
-14 days minimum for a north-south itinerary: Hanoi (3 nights + Ha Long Bay cruise), Hội An (3–4 nights with Mỹ Sơn Sanctuary and Marble Mountains), Ho Chi Minh City (3 nights with Mekong Delta day trip), and a coastal resort.
-21 days adds Huế (the Imperial Citadel and extraordinary Thien Mu Pagoda — the most beautiful Buddhist pagoda in Vietnam), Ninh Bình (the extraordinary “Halong Bay on land” — the extraordinary limestone karst rising from rice fields), and the extraordinary Phong Nha-Ke Bang National Park (the extraordinary Son Doong Cave — the largest cave in the world, the most extraordinary cave exploration experience on earth).
+14 days minimum for a north-south itinerary: Hanoi (3 nights, plus a Ha Long Bay cruise), Hội An (3–4 nights, with side trips to Mỹ Sơn Sanctuary and the Marble Mountains), Ho Chi Minh City (3 nights, with a Mekong Delta day trip), and a coastal resort stay.
+A 21-day trip adds Huế (the Imperial Citadel and the Thien Mu Pagoda, one of Vietnam’s most beautiful Buddhist sites), Ninh Bình (often called “Halong Bay on land” for its limestone karst rising from rice fields), and Phong Nha-Ke Bang National Park, home to Son Doong Cave, the largest cave in the world.